Izenda7Series/docs-html/_sources/ui/doc_security_recommendations.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Besides being too technical for end-users, error messages may contain
-sensitive information of the system or its users.
+sensitive information about the system or its users.
 Therefore, it is best
 practice to show original error messages to only local clients (opened
-on the server box), and friendly error messages to remote clients
+on the server box), and user-friendly error messages to remote clients
 (end-users).

 For example, this erroneous API call